 We need to confirm your email address.

-The Coalition addresses the root causes of food insecurity through policy discussions and outreach, elevating families’ voices, and coordinating efforts of our nonprofit and multi-jurisdictional Coali
+Addressing the root causes of food insecurity through policy discussions and outreach, elevating families’ voices, and coordinating efforts of our nonprofit and multi-jurisdictional coalition

 A variety of human services infographics and posters from DCHS.

 A collection of Multnomah County Dept. of County Human Services presentations to the Board of Commissioners as well as other select presentations.

 If you want to potentially save time, money, or staff resources and improve your equity efforts we have research-backed tools and processes to help.

 Templates to use if your quality improvement work.

 A resource library with quality improvement tools, templates, and best practices.